SixArmDonkey/magicgraph/README.md

 certain data type.
 This allowed me to create models on the fly, with various self-validating data types, which can also have various behaviors coupled to them.

-Magic Graph is quite stable, and is currently the foundation of the Retail Rack eCommerce engine.
+Magic Graph is stable, and is currently the foundation of the Retail Rack eCommerce engine.

 **Persistence**